bleonheart/Lilia/documentation/docs/meta/vector.md

 **Purpose**

-Calculates the cross product of this vector and the provided up reference to derive a right-direction vector.
+Calculates a right-direction vector perpendicular to this vector and the provided up reference.

-The vector is overwritten via `self:Cross(self, vUp)` and then normalized,

-yielding a direction perpendicular to both inputs.
-This means the method

-modifies the calling vector and returns it.

-If this vector has no horizontal component it defaults to `Vector(0, -1, 0)`.
+The function overwrites the vector with `self:Cross(self, vUp)` and normalizes it, so the calling vector is modified and returned.
+If both the X and Y components are zero, the function instead returns `Vector(0, -1, 0)` without changing the original vector.

 **Parameters**